ceph/ceph/README.rst

 You need to be able to SSH in to the listed targets without passphrases, and the remote user needs to have passphraseless `sudo` access.
-Note that the ssh key at the end of the ``targets`` entries are the public ssh keys for the hosts.
+Note that the ssh keys at the end of the ``targets`` entries are the public ssh keys for the hosts.
-On Ubuntu, this is located at /etc/ssh/ssh_host_rsa_key.pub
+On Ubuntu, these are located at /etc/ssh/ssh_host_rsa_key.pub

 If you'd save the above file as ``example.yaml``, you could run teuthology on it by saying::